safai-labs/resiliate-book/README.md

 This book is written using a documentation system called Markdown Book.
 It uses *Markdown* to create content.

 Please have a quick read of how we use markdown to write content.
-And then read [Anatomy of a book](https://rust-lang.github.io/mdBook/guide/creating.html#anatomy-of-a-book){:target=_blank} section to get a basic understanding of how books are organized.
+And then read [#anatomy-of-a-book){:target=_blank} section to get a basic understanding of how books are organized.

 # Introduction to Markdown